tbgers/TBGs-SMF-Styles/README.md

-# Air-SMF
+# Earth-SMF

-This is a port of the Air style (the default theme of FluxBB) to a SMF theme.
+This is a port of the Earth style (a part of the Classic Elemental styles of FluxBB) to a SMF theme.